Check out the Pathway to Membership.

 Part 1: Welcome to FUS (First Unitarian Society)

 Are you new around FUS?
-Want to get some info on the Pathway to Membership?
-Join us for an informal gathering where you can get some questions answered and meet other new and not-so-new folks at the Society.
-2nd Sunday of each month, noon-1pm in Rev. Kelli’s office.
+Want to learn the basics and get details on the Pathway to Membership?
+Join us for an informal gathering where you can ask questions and meet other new and not-so-new folks at the Society.
+Second Sunday of each month, noon-1pm.

 Part 2: Finding Yourself at FUS

-This middle session on the Pathway to Membership helps you explore how you and FUS might be a theological and practical fit.
+This middle session on the pathway helps you explore how you and FUS might be a theological and practical fit.
+Learn how FUS works and the many ways to get involved.

 Part 3: Committing Yourself to FUS

-You’ve been welcomed and have attended our “Finding Yourself at FUS” session.
+You’ve been welcomed and have attended Parts 1 and 2.
 Now you’re ready.
-Come to this last session on the Pathway to Membership to reflect on what it means to become a member here, turn in your pledge card, and sign the book.
+Come to this final session on the Pathway to Membership to reflect on what it means to become a member, turn in your pledge card, and sign the membership book with other newcomers.

 Part 2 & 3: Finding Yourself at FUS and Committing Yourself to FUS

-New Member Sunday: New members are formally and joyfully welcomed into the congregation in a ceremony held during our regular Sunday assembly a few times a year.
+New members are formally and joyfully welcomed into the congregation in a ceremony held during our regular Sunday assembly.
 New Member breakfast, too!
+These happen a few times a year.
+Our next New Member Sunday is December 10, 2017.

 Anyone age 15 or older is eligible to become a Member of the First Unitarian Society.
 Only Members are eligible to vote on congregational matters such as the annual budget, the election of Trustees or calling a settled minister.